Cluster State Generation with Spin-Orbit Coupled Fermionic Atoms in Optical Lattices

-\textit{Experimental parameters and implementations.} One of the most promising systems to implement our proposal is the optical lattice clock, operated with fermionic Strontium-87 atoms loaded in a 3D cubic optical lattice at the 'magic-wavelength' $a\approx 406$ nm~\cite{ye2008clockMagic}.
-Along the directions where we want tunneling, we assume lattice confinement strength of $V_0/E_{r} \approx 15-20$ ($E_r$ the recoil energy), to obtain $J \sim 10\times 2\pi$ Hz, and much deeper confinement $V_0/E_{r}\gtrsim 100$ along the other directions.
+\textit{Experimental parameters and implementations.} One of the most promising systems to implement our proposal is the 3D optical lattice clock, operated with fermionic Strontium-87 atoms in a cubic lattice at the 'magic-wavelength' $a\approx 406$ nm~\cite{ye2008clockMagic}.
+Along the directions where we want tunneling, we assume lattice confinement of $V_0/E_{r} \approx 15-20$ ($E_r$ the recoil energy), to obtain $J \sim 10\times 2\pi$ Hz, and much deeper confinement $V_0/E_{r}\gtrsim 100$ along other directions.
 For a scattering length $a_{eg}^{-}\approx 69 a_0$~\cite{goban2018lifetimeLimitation} ($a_0$ the Bohr radius), interaction strength is $U/J \sim 100$.
-The Rabi frequency needs to satisfy both $\Omega \simeq U$, and $|U-\Omega|/J \gg 1$ to allow fast cluster state generation $t_{\mathrm{c}}\sim 0.1$ s, and to guarantee the validity of the superexchange model.
+The Rabi frequency needs to satisfy both $\Omega \simeq U$, and $|U-\Omega|/J \gg 1$ to allow fast cluster state generation $t_{\mathrm{c}}\sim 0.1$ s compared to the current experimental coherence time of $\sim 10$ s~\cite{goban2018lifetimeLimitation}, and to guarantee the validity of the superexchange model.

-To encode the spin degree of freedom one can use the two long-lived ${}^1 S_0 \text{ (g)}-{}^3 P_0 \text{(e)}$ clock states in a nuclear-spin polarized gas.
-As long as population is restricted to the lowest band, Pauli exclusion prevents undesirable inelastic collisions.
+The spin degree of freedom one can be encoded in the two long-lived ${}^1 S_0 \text{ (g)}-{}^3 P_0 \text{(e)}$ clock states in a nuclear-spin polarized gas.
+Pauli exclusion prevents undesirable \text{e}-\text{e} inelastic collisions in the lowest band.
 The current experimental excited-state lifetime (limited by light scattering) is $\sim 10$ s~\cite{goban2018lifetimeLimitation}, which is 2 orders of magnitude larger than $t_c$.